Naming Policy

 The following definitions apply to this document:

-Council is the University's governing body which comprises lay, staff members and student members.
+Council is the University's governing body.

 University means the University of Auckland and includes all subsidiaries.